GamesCreatorsClub/GCCPiWarsBlog/posts/2019/03/09/canyons-of-mars.md

 # Canyons Of Mars

-_"Slow and steady wins the race"_ - Not sure about that.
-But at least allows for _*finishing* the race_...
+_"Slow and steady wins the race"_ - Not sure about that, but at least we can go for _*finishing* the race_...

 {{% media url="https://youtu.be/kC5oLYV1AOY" %}}